THE SEVEN FEASTS OF THE LORD (EXCERPT OF THE THEOLOGY OF ROBERT B. THOMPSON)

 One of the purposes for the thousand years between the return of Christ to the earth and the final judgment is to give the less mature members of the Church an opportunity to grow in Christ.
 I am not suggesting that a Christian can live a careless life here and then be brought to perfection in the new Jerusalem.
 We already, right now, have come to the new Jerusalem, which is in Heaven at this time.
 If we do not obey the commands of Christ and His Apostles, we will be removed from the city and be counted as an unsaved person.

 But you have come to Mount Zion, to the heavenly Jerusalem, the city of the living God.
 You have come to thousands upon thousands of angels in joyful assembly, to the church of the firstborn, whose names are written in heaven.
 You have come to God, the judge of all men, to the spirits of righteous men made perfect, to Jesus the mediator of a new covenant, and to the sprinkled blood that speaks a better word than the blood of Abel.
 (Hebrews 12:22-24)

 If we, as a professing Christian, continue to yield to the works of our sinful nature, we will lose our inheritance in the Kingdom.
 We will be removed from Mount Zion and continue our life just as any unsaved individual, while still professing to be a Christian.

-You know, because of the teachings of lawless-grace, the escape-by rapture, once saved always saved, the Christian people in many instances have lost the fear of God.
-We do not realize how dreadfully serious are the issues I am writing about.
+Because of the teachings of lawless-grace, escape-by-rapture, once saved always saved, many Christians have lost the fear of God.
+We do not realize how dreadfully serious the issues are I am writing about.